Wabi-sabi: Technology

 During the 1990s, the concept was adopted by computer software developers and used in contexts such as agile programming and wiki platforms.
 It described the acceptance of ongoing imperfection in software development produced through iterative methods.
+It has also been used as a lens with which to assess the limitations of overly standardized LLM models in AI.

 Mental health

 Wabi-sabi has also been cited in mental health contexts as a helpful concept for reducing perfectionist thinking.

 In media

 In 2009, Marcel Theroux presented In Search of Wabi Sabi on BBC Four as part of its Hidden Japan programming season.
 He traveled throughout Japan attempting to understand the aesthetic preferences of its people.